FT-Transcendence-February-2025/microservices/README.md

 # frontend service

 <=== TO DO ===>
 APIManager:         // redirect to /login and delete tokens !!!
-User:               // remove refresh token cookie !!! in User            const data = await response.json(); (run only when the server send something back)
+User:               // remove refresh token cookie !!!

 components:
 - root component  // checks if user is logged in and redirects to either login or home (fetches the user data)
-- game:
-    - touch logic with local game (two player one phone)
-    - not render on every package from server, but render at 60 fps and predict ball position and stuff
+- prehandler for router to check if an route should be accessable (is logged in)

 - profile
-    - add avatart change logic
+    - add avatar change logic
     - add password change button

-- statistics view
 - tournament create view
 - torunament join view
 - torunament lobby
 - friend list

-- home button ? or navbar?
+- login after register?

-- fullscreen button
+- fullscreen button in avatar component?

+- game:
+    - touch logic with local game (two player one phone)

 other:
 - add Local font files
 - try implement static asset handling with vite
+- login after register?

 design:
 - own starfield background image (https://www.gimpusers.com/tutorials/starfield-tutorial)